Who are we?

 The Long Beach Aging Services Collaborative provides a platform for advocacy, education, and networking for professionals dedicated to the well-being of seniors in Long Beach, CA. Volunteer committees plan educational and networking opportunities, grow new membership, and monitor legislation and impacting initiatives facing our older adult community, their families, and caregivers.

-Our goal is to keep our members aware of hot topics, latest data, and trends that help their organizations to provide a high level of service and improve the quality of lives of seniors in our community.
+Our goal is to keep our members aware of hot topics, the latest data, and trends that help their organizations provide a high level of service and improve the quality of life for seniors in our community.
 The Collaborative shares resources and information, promotes awareness of the unique needs of seniors, and coordinates support to the community in times of need.

 History